OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_statemachines.md

 _Note 3_: If there is any User Interface Behaviour in the entity's Form to set an attribute as read-only (or editable) or to set an operation as disabled (or enabled), the configuration set in the Behaviour will be maintained.

 ### How to define the initial state?
-__*State Machine / States / State*__
+__*Business / State Machine / States / State*__

 In the details page of a _State Machine_, selecting one of the existing states is possible to change the _State Machine's_ initial state.

 In the State's details page, select the option _Edit State_ and mark the property _Is the initial state?_.

-Since a _State Machine_ can only have one, and only one, initial state, after marking a state as initial, the previous initial state will be unmarked.
+Since a _State Machine_ can have one, and only one, initial state, after marking a state as initial, the previous initial state will be unmarked.
 If you try to remove the initial state will get an error remembering you that you need one initial state.

 ### How to assign the entity to someone in a given State?
-__*State Machine / States / State*__
+__*Business / State Machine / States / State*__

 In the details page of a _State Machine_, selecting one of the existing states is possible to change to whom the _State's_ is assigned, using the property __Assign to (C# expression)__.